-Students earn a Master of Social Work (MSW) degree from the Brown School and a Master of Business Administration (MBA) degree from Olin Business School.
-The program of study requires 99 credit hours, taken over three years: 48 credits are taken at Brown and 51 credits at Olin.
+Students earn a Master of Social Work (MSW) degree from the Brown School and a Master of Business Administration (MBA) degree from the John M. Olin School of Business.
+The program of study requires 100 credit hours taken over three years: 48 credits are taken at Brown, and 52 credits are taken at Olin.
 The joint degree is compatible with each of the MSW concentrations at the Brown School.

-The program's basic goal is to prepare students for advanced professional practice, supported by in-depth management and leadership knowledge and skills.
-The joint-degree program prepares students who seek or will return to middle- or senior-level management positions in nonprofit, government or for-profit organizations, as well as students interested in such areas as performance management, quality improvement, nonprofit consulting, capacity building, organizational development, corporate social responsibility, social entrepreneurship and private practice.
+The program's basic goal is to prepare students for advanced professional practice supported by in-depth management and leadership knowledge and skills.
+The joint-degree program prepares students who seek or who will return to middle- or senior-level management positions in nonprofit, government or for-profit organizations as well as students who are interested in such areas as performance management, quality improvement, nonprofit consulting, capacity building, fundraising, organizational development, corporate social responsibility, social entrepreneurship and private practice.

 Students enroll for approximately three semesters in social work and approximately three semesters in business.
-Students may start in either school, but are advised to begin in social work.
+Students who choose the accelerated Olin option complete the MBA in one calendar year.
+Because of the global summer semester, students are strongly advised to begin in business and complete their MBA before beginning their MSW.
 Learn more by visiting the Olin Business School website.